Extra Attraction Generated by Spacetime Fluctuations: Discussions

-Our discussions in the last section \ref{ccp} have assumed that \eqref{veos} is satisfied and $\left\langle T_{00}\right\rangle>0$, corresponding to \emph{case I}.
+\paragraph{Case I.} Our discussions in the last section \ref{ccp} have assumed that \eqref{veos} is satisfied and $\left\langle T_{00}\right\rangle>0$, corresponding to \emph{case I}.
 From \eqref{dominance} we have the shear attraction generated by the zero-point fluctuations in the Riemann curvature dominates over the repulsion generated by the zero-point fluctuations in the quantum matter fields.
 In this scenario, \eqref{evolution of the scale factor oscillator} describes an oscillator with varying frequencies, and the local scale factor $a(t, \mathbf{x})$ oscillates around $0$.
 Note that $a(t, \mathbf{x})$ crosses $0$ and takes both positive and negative values, but the volume element $\sqrt{h}\,d^3x=|a|^3d^3x$ always takes non-negative values, which means that locally the average size $|a|$ of space at each point exhibits an eternal series of oscillations between expansion and contraction.
 During each cycle of oscillation, locally the space collapses to zero size and immediately rebounds.

 The large shear $\sigma^2$ implies significant local anisotropy in spacetime.
 Note that the local scale factor $a(t, \mathbf{x})$, defined by $h=a^6$, incorporates contributions from all metric components and represents the local size of space at each spatial point $\mathbf{x}$ after averaging over all directions.
 A more accurate picture is that space expands in certain directions and contracts in others, with the directions of expansion and contraction constantly changing.
 An initial small sphere will quickly distort toward an ellipsoid with principle axes given by the eigenvectors of $\sigma^i_j$, with rate given by the eigenvalues of $\sigma^i_j$ (see e.g. Wald 1984, \cite{Wald:1984rg} p.218).
+More precisely, according to the analysis of Belinski, Khalatnikov, and Lifshitz (BKL) \cite{Belinsky:1982pk, Belinsky:1970ew, Belinskii:1972sg, PhysRevLett.24.76}, locally the spacetime exhibits chaotic, oscillatory ``mixmaster" \cite{PhysRevLett.22.1071, PhysRev.186.1319} behavior.
+The dynamics is not a simple monotonic collapse in most cases --- instead, directions of space take turns collapsing or expanding in rapid succession.

 The structure of the spacetime at relatively larger scales would be these small scale structures ``glued" together.
 Due to the random quantum fluctuations, the phases of the oscillations of $a(t, \mathbf{x})$ vary from point to point.
 As we discussed in the last section \ref{ccp}, when averaging over macroscopic scales, these wild oscillations in $a(t, \mathbf{x})$ and the corresponding local expansions and contractions of space almost cancel each other out.
 However, due to a weak parametric resonance effect produced by the zero-point fluctuations, expansions slightly outweigh contractions.
 This tiny net expansion accumulates on cosmological scale, ultimately leading to the observed slowly accelerating expansion of the universe.
 One issue about this picture is the formation of singularities at $a(t,\mathbf{x})=0$.
 This issue has been extensively discussed in Sec.
 IX B \cite{PhysRevD.95.103504} and Sec.
 VIII C of \cite{PhysRevD.102.023537} of our previous papers.